NMAT SyllabusAnisha Mukhija

 - NMAT Exam Pattern consists of 120 multiple choice questions to be attempted in 2 hours.
 A limited amount of time will be allotted for attempting each section.

 - The question paper will comprise questions from Reasoning, Quantitative Aptitude, and English Language.
-There will be 3 marks for each correct response without any negative marking.

 - GMAC has released a list of more than 35 Business schools accepting NMAT Scores.
 After the declaration of result in the first week of January institutes will release NMAT Cutoff individually.